thuml/Large-Time-Series-Model/README.md

 ## For Developers

-For developers interest in fine-tune large model, we provide fine-tuning code for different example tasks.
+For developers interested in fine-tuning this model, we provide fine-tuning code for different example tasks.
 The checkpoint is pre-trained and fine-tuned using [TSLib](https://github.com/thuml/Time-Series-Library).

 > [!NOTE]
 >  We recommend using [this checkpoints on HuggingFace](https://huggingface.co/thuml/timer-base-84m) for **evaluation and deployment** (e.g., zero-shot forecasting).
-However, this huggingface checkpoint is not compatiable with the following fine-tuning code.
+However, this huggingface checkpoint is not compatible with the following fine-tuning code.
 >